-Your body hair will fall out 2 -o 3 weeks after radiation treatment starts, but ONLY in the area being treated.
+Your body hair will fall out 2 to 3 weeks after radiation treatment starts, but only in the area being treated.
 When your hair grows back, it may be different than before.

+Keep the area that is being treated out of direct sunlight.
 Wear clothing that protects you from the sun, such as a hat with a broad brim and a shirt with long sleeves.
 Use sunscreen.
-Talk with your doctor or nurse about using sun-blocking lotions.
+Talk with your doctor or nurse about using sun block.

 You need to eat enough protein and calories to keep your weight up.
-See also: Eating extra calories when you get sick - adults
+Ask your doctor about liquid food supplements that can help.

 Tips to make eating easier:

-Drink at least 8 to 10 glasses of liquid each day (not including coffee or tea, or other drinks that have caffeine in them).
+Drink at least 8 to 12 cups of liquid each day, not including coffee, tea, or other drinks that have caffeine in them.

 See your dentist often.
 Your doctor may check your blood counts regularly, especially if the radiation treatment area on your body is large.

 National Cancer Institute.
 Radiation therapy and you: support for people with cancer. http://www.cancer.gov/cancertopics/coping/radiation-therapy-and-you.
 Accessed May 7, 2014.